hatemhellal/Voice-Assisstant/README.md

     ```

 2. **Interact with the agent**:
-    Speak into your microphone and the agent will respond based on your commands.
+    Speak into your microphone and the agent will respond based on your commands and will answer based on the context and the RAG file.